John Lynch grabs the franchise quarterback for Kyle Shanahan's offense.

 While Rosen has gotten a ton of hype, the same thing happened with Christian Hackenberg after his freshman season.
 Thus, Rosen still has more to prove as a junior to be a high first-rounder.

 The Rams lack a true No. 1 or even No. 2 wide receiver.
-Tavon Austin is just a slot receiver, and they badly need more receiving talent for Jared Goff.
+Tavon Austin is just a slot receiver, Robert Woods was a bust for the Bills, and they need multiple upgrades.

 Key was one of the best players in college football in 2016.
 He recorded 56 tackles with 14.5 for a loss, 12 sacks, three forced fumbles and three passes broken up on the year.
 Key is a dangerous pass-rusher with excellent speed and the ability to bend around the corner.
 He flashed a ton of potential as a freshman for LSU, totaling 41 tackles with 6.5 for a loss, five sacks and one pass broken up.
 The 6-foot-6, 231-pounder is a lightning-fast edge rusher with a ton of upside to develop.